God’s Rainbow

 .

-I went to the only place I had privacy: the shower.
+So, I went to the only place I had privacy: the shower.
 I stood under the water, wanting each droplet to wash away the day’s sadness.
 Perhaps even divert my mind into calm relaxation, but it didn’t.
 Instead, I broke down and sobbed.
-I prayed to God, telling Him this thing called life was getting overwhelming–the weight of it tearing me down.
+I prayed, telling God this thing called life was getting overwhelming, and the weight of it was tearing me down.
 I can’t remember the last time I cried that hard.
+After talking things out with God, I felt better.

 ~Psalm 121:2 NIV